 Microsoft has shown zero interest in bringing VR experiences to its consoles so far.
 Don’t hold out too much hope for an Xbox VR headset anytime soon.

 Conversely, the Xbox Series X has one of the weakest line-ups in recent memory.
-Unfortunately, the untimely delay of planned launch title Halo Infinite left a massive, unfillable hole in the Series X’s launch library.
+Unfortunately, the untimely delay of the planned launch title Halo Infinite left a massive, unfillable hole in the Series X’s launch library.
 The closest thing to a brand new exclusive game is Yakuza: Like A Dragon.
 However, that too will eventually make its way to other platforms in 2021.

-Thankfully, it seems extremely likely that Microsoft’s big black box will soon be able to compete with PlayStation on the exclusives front.
+Thankfully, it seems extremely likely that Microsoft’s big black box will soon compete with PlayStation on the exclusives front.
 The Redmond giant has snapped up a bunch of talented studios over the past few years.
 That includes the shock acquisition of The Elder Scrolls and Fallout maker, Bethesda Game Studios, plus the rest of the ZeniMax family.
 Sony’s PlayStation Studios is equally packed with talent, with The Last of Us and Uncharted developer Naughty Dog arguably the jewel in its crown.

 The PS5 has more new and exciting exclusives now and coming in the near future.

 The immediate future looks a little brighter for PlayStation players, with Horizon Forbidden West, Ratchet and Clank: Rift Apart, Deathloop, the sequel to 2018’s God of War, Ghostwire: Tokyo, Returnal, Disco Elysium: The Final Cut, Stray, and more, all launching as console exclusives or timed exclusives on the PS5.
 Xbox Series X owners have to look a little further beyond 2021 for the likes of Senua’s Saga: Hellblade 2, Everwild, Avowed, the Perfect Dark reboot, and the long-awaited Fable sequel.
-There are some highlights on the way though.
-Those include a Series X/S optimized Psychonauts 2 and the juggernaut that is Halo Infinite.
+There are some highlights on the way, though.
+These include a Series X/S optimized Psychonauts 2 and the juggernaut that is Halo Infinite.
 These are both confirmed for a 2021 launch.

 Of course, this one-sided fight only really applies if you’re interested in exclusive games.
 If you care more about big hitters from third-party publishers and developers, the allure of Xbox Game Pass is extremely strong.
 Right now, the Game Pass library is stacked with amazing games — from hidden indie gems to blockbusters — that span a wealth of different genres.
 Check out the full list on Microsoft’s website here.